ids-s1-21/project-Data_Pirates/README.md

 techniques we used during the course of this project and whether or not we can conclude that our initial hypothesis is correct.

-The first thing we did was to answer our research question was to it break down into 3 components:
-1. How strong is the correlation between economic and societal qualities?
+The first thing we did was to answer our research question was to it break down into 3 components: 1.
+How strong is the correlation between economic and societal qualities?
 2. How impactful are geographical qualities on the development of societal qualities?
 3. What is the relationship between geographical qualities and economic qualities?

-We then decided to perform some linear regression in order to explore the relationship between GDP per capita and deathrate + infant_mortality.
+In order to answer the first component we then decided to perform some linear regression in order to explore the relationship between GDP per capita and deathrate + infant_mortality.
 We saw that the R^2 value was 0.432.
 This in turn showed us that there is a relatively positive relationship between GDP per capita and the death rate + the infant mortality rate.
+Hence we can determine that there is a relatively strong between certain economic and societal qualities.

+In order to answer the second component we wanted to show….(Add description of a graph created to explore this)

-We then wanted to show the difference in economic sectors depending on the continent.
+In order to answer the third component we wanted to show the difference in economic sectors depending on the continent.
 We used the agriculture, industry and service variable and saw that America had the highest value for service but the lowest value for agriculture.
 Meanwhile, Africa had the lowest value for service but the highest value for agriculture.
 There was also quite a significant difference between the continent which had the highest value for service (North America) and the continent which had the lowest value for service (Africa).
-This shows that there is a relationship between continent and certain economic sectors.
+This shows that there is a relationship between certain geographical qualities and economic sectors.

 (add in description of other plots)